AgentSmithyAI/agentsmithy-agent/docs/checkpoints-and-transactions.md

 }
 ```

+**Important:**
-**Important:** After restoration, a new checkpoint is created, so the restore itself can be undone!
+- After restoration, a new checkpoint is created, so the restore itself can be undone!
+- Files that were indexed in the RAG vector store will be automatically reindexed with their restored contents
+- This ensures the AI model gets accurate file context from RAG similarity search

 ### Reset Dialog to Initial State